CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 After installing the NetQ software and agent on each switch you want to monitor, you can also install the NetQ CLI on switches running:

-- Cumulus Linux 3.7.16 and later
+- Cumulus Linux 4.3.1 (Broadcom switches) and 4.4.0 and above (Spectrum switches)
 - SONiC 202012
 - CentOS 7
 - RHEL 7.1